-In this blog I will outline what I have seen in my years within this industry (what some would now call the history of e-sourcing!) how it influences procurement processes today, and how it will shape the future.
+In this blog I will outline what I have seen in my years within this industry (what some would now call the history of e-sourcing) how it influences procurement processes today, and how it will shape the future.

-In today’s procurement world, few realize that it was only in 1990, that organizations like the ISM and CIPS advanced the concepts of strategic sourcing and category management.
+In today’s procurement world, few realize that it was only in 1990 that organizations like the ISM and CIPS advanced the concepts of strategic sourcing and category management.
 It was for about five years that this discipline was exercised without the benefit of any of the tools that are so omnipresent and familiar to us today, that have been brought about by the internet.

-These quick 5 years inspired many, and in 1995 a company called FreeMarkets was established.
+These quick five years inspired many, and in 1995, a company called FreeMarkets was established.
 FreeMarkets introduced the internet mediated reverse auction.
 This was one of the most phenomenally successful and quickly diffused business process innovations in history.
 Within the following five years, over 80% of Global 1000 companies were using them in one form or another.
 However, just as it became popular, its defects quickly came to light.

+At the time, many suppliers depended upon selling goods and services not necessarily at the lowest price, but with the appeal that they were provided with higher quality, more reliably, and in a competitively timely fashion.
 These suppliers felt that the price centricity of these reverse auctions ignored their competitive differentiators.
-Reverse auctions were in fact having a significant chilling effect upon participation of suppliers.
+Reverse auctions were, in fact, having a significant chilling effect upon participation of suppliers.
 Many suppliers simply withdrew, stating ‘We can’t win this game; this is not going to work for us."

-Sourcing optimization also magnified the scale and speed effects of the internet on global trade.
+Sourcing optimization also made the internet's effects on the size and speed of global trade even bigger.
 It simply was not practical before the internet to do business with suppliers across time zones and continents as routinely and easily as we do today.
 With sourcing optimization and the internet, it became possible to do so on an even broader scale, with dozens or hundreds of suppliers, across SKUs and diverse services around the world.
 It was only at this point, with the power of optimization, that sourcing events on this scale became conceivable.

 I have seen the UIs, I know they are usable, but you have to approach them with the clear knowledge of what you want to achieve.
 You must have a sense of your desired outcome and the business steps needed to get there, and then how to use the tool effectively will be readily apparent.

 Unfortunately, sourcing practitioners (and their managers) with the background and judgement to do that today are sometimes in short supply.

-Another roadblock to the development, use, and benefit of e-sourcing technology has been the reaction to the aggregation of spend it permits across the divisions of corporations.
-This has often disrupted lines of authority and decision making that have held for decades.
+Another roadblock to the development, use, and benefit of esourcing technology has been the reaction to the aggregation of spend it permits across the divisions of corporations.
+This has often disrupted lines of authority and decision-making that have held for decades.
 Naturally, whenever you do that, you encounter resistance.

-Despite all the effort by procurement professionals and technology providers, all the lessons learned, and all the progress achieved there remains a serious lack of capability in our procurement organizations.
+So much for the history and lessons, where have we arrived?
+Despite all the effort by procurement professionals, technology providers, and all the progress achieved, there remains a serious lack of capability in our procurement organizations.
 Whether for a lack of understanding, skills, tools, or some combination of these, organizations charged with driving benefits "straight to the bottom line" have substantial room for improvement.

-Where should we start?
 What are the steps toward improvement?